18F/methods/README.md

 # Methods

-The 18F Method Cards (“18F Methods”) describe how 18F puts human-centered design into practice.
+The 18F Methods describe how 18F puts human-centered design into practice.
 While this is primarily maintained as an internal resource, we hope it can help *everyone* adopt the methods of human-centered design.

 ## Why methods?